krish512/blog_old/src/pages/setup-kubernetes-cluster-kops-aws/index.md

   - ap-south-1b
 ```

-We'll not modify the spot instance nodes
+We'll now modify the spot instance nodes

 ```bash
 $ kops edit ig --name=${NAME} nodes-spot
 ```

 Replace or edit the content to match the following yaml.
 The `maxPrice` key is to specify that the instance's lifecyle is spot and that the max bidding price we are willing to pay is `0.05$ / hour`.
 The max price cannot exceed the instance's on-demand price.
 Modify this as per your need based on the instance type you choose.
-We have also kept the `maxSize` as 2 so that the nodes can autoscale in case the resource utilisation is near peak
+We have also kept the `maxSize` as 2 so that the nodes can autoscale in case the resource utilization is near peak

 ```yaml
 apiVersion: kops/v1alpha2